Scheduling (computing): AIX

 Threads are primarily of interest for applications that currently consist of several asynchronous processes.
 These applications might impose a lighter load on the system if converted to a multithreaded structure.

 AIX 5 implements the following scheduling policies: FIFO, round robin, and a fair round robin.
 The FIFO policy has three different implementations: FIFO, FIFO2, and FIFO3.
 The round robin policy is named SCHED_RR in AIX, and the fair round robin is called SCHED_OTHER.

 Linux

+Linux 1.2

+Linux 1.2 used a round-robin scheduling policy.

+Linux 2.2

+Linux 2.2 added scheduling classes and support for symmetric multiprocessing (SMP).

 Linux 2.4

 In Linux 2.4, an O(n) scheduler with a multilevel feedback queue with priority levels ranging from 0 to 140 was used; 0–99 are reserved for real-time tasks and 100–140 are considered nice task levels.
 For real-time tasks, the time quantum for switching processes was approximately 200 ms, and for nice tasks approximately 10 ms. The scheduler ran through the run queue of all ready processes, letting the highest priority processes go first and run through their time slices, after which they will be placed in an expired queue.
 When the active queue is empty the expired queue will become the active queue and vice versa.

 However, some enterprise Linux distributions such as SUSE Linux Enterprise Server replaced this scheduler with a backport of the O(1) scheduler (which was maintained by Alan Cox in his Linux 2.4-ac Kernel series) to the Linux 2.4 kernel used by the distribution.